Language is a vital part of children’s cognitive development. Every day of their lives, children will communicate with others.

 What Causes a Language Delay?

-Oftentimes, you cannot narrow in on the cause of a child’s language delay.
+Often, it is difficult to pinpoint the cause of a child’s language delay.
 There could be many factors or it could be a symptom of a more significant developmental disorder.

 What are the Symptoms of a Language Delay?